LYNC-WORLD/Docs/docs/buy-sell.md

 </div>
 <br></br>

-- Users can also track their holdings by visiting their profile on the FuelUp application.
+- Users can also track their holdings by visiting their profile on the Mew.gg dApp.

 <div className="flex flex-col items-center">
     <img src="/img/buy-holding.png"/>